My first adventure in the mountains and it exceeded all expectations.

 Our destination is the picturesque lake of Bohinjsko jezero on the southern flanks of the Triglav National Park.
 Our Slovenian road cycling adventure starts relatively gently, undulating through unspoilt rural countryside to the base of Bohinjsko Sedlo (1277m).
 This is a cheeky little climb up through the forest with some changing gradients.
-From here you have the options of descending to our 4-star hotel on the lake and exploring the surroundings or extending your ride by heading down to Lake Bled (with its iconic island church) and returning back over the Goreljec (1256m).
+From here you have the options of descending to our 4-star hotel on the lake and exploring the surroundings or extending your ride by heading down to Lake Bled (with its iconic island church).

 Day 2: Ribčev Laz to Bovec

 Today is all about the Vršič Pass (1611m), a truly remarkable road on which to cycle a bike.
 It was built by Russian prisoners of war, so is often known as the ‘Ruska cesta’.
 Its northern flanks are epitomised by 24 hairpin bends, many of which are still cobbled!
 As the road meanders higher and higher it commands spectacular views of the Triglav National Park.
-Although challenging, it is definitely manageable as the gradients rarely drift into two figures.
 From the pass we descend into the lush green valley and onto the mountain town of Bovec, where we stay for two nights.

-In order to get to the base of the climb, there are two good options.
+To get to the base of the climb, there are two good options.
 The first descends gently to Lake Bled, where we climb slightly before joining the valley road.
-Our ‘challenge’ route takes a more mountainous ride back over the cross-country ski haven of Goreljec (1256m).
+Our ‘challenge’ route takes a more mountainous ride over the cross-country ski haven of Goreljek (1256m).